apache/parquet-java/parquet-hadoop/README.md

 **Property:** `parquet.block.size`
 **Description:** The block size in bytes.
 This property depends on the file system:

 - If the file system (FS) used supports blocks like HDFS, the block size will be the maximum between the default block size of FS and this property.
-And the row group size will be equals to this property.
+And the row group size will be equal to this property.
   - block_size = max(default_fs_block_size, parquet.block.size)
   - row_group_size = parquet.block.size`